GthiN89/NucleusESP32/README.md

 - **Updated to new LVGL**: This was not so easy.
 - **Touch drivers**: I remembered why I use bitbang drivers while moving to new LVGL - drivers included, should compile from source.
 - **New file browser**: Unlike previous one, this one is usable, even with bare hand.
-- **SubGhz files transmission**: When system starts transmitting, it freez and unfreeze after transmiting, but most raw timing files will transmit.
-You need to copy wamup sub files to root of your SD card in order to make it work. (good old hardwired SPi trouble, i will find better solution).
+- **SubGhz files transmission**: When system starts transmitting, if sub sile contain more codes, like brute force files, sending is done, when counter stops increase.
+You need to copy warmup sub files to root of your SD card in order to make it work. (good old hardwired SPi trouble, i will find better solution).
-- **CYD Smart display library Compatibility**: Compiler have problem with display->sw_rotate, you can just coment it out, or use developer branch of library (not tested, bud should be fixed)
+- **CYD Smart display library Compatibility**: Compiler may have problem with display->sw_rotate, and LED_RGB you can just coment it out / delete it, dont worry about it, iw would cause only problems anyway...

 ### Priority List
 - Saving of subGhz files
 - Parsing of custom protocol data from subGhz files and writing them to CC1101 registers to make those work

 ### Current Functionalities
 - **CC1101 RAW Replay**: Now operates similarly to the Flipper.
-(Saving not working; will repair, high priority)
+(Saving not working after LVGL update; will repair, high priority)
 - **`.sub` Files Player**: Supports RAW files, tested with AM270 and AM650.
 - **Tesla Charger Opener**: Currently deactivated; will come back later, not a priority.
 - **Large `.sub` File Support**: Handles virtually unlimited file sizes, tested with a 3MB "Came_top_brute.sub" file.
 - **Brute Force Attack on 8-bit RF Codes**: Experimental feature for the M1E IC by MOSDESIGN SEMICONDUCTOR CORP.
 [M1E Datasheet](https://www.cika.com/soporte/Information/Semiconductores/CIencoder-decoder/M1E-MOSDESIGN.pdf)
+-**CYD micro USB "bad SPI" Rv2**: As ykou know, you never know wich CYD you get

 ### Planned Features
+-**CYD 2USB**: This will be pretty soon, since i ordered some to make Nucleus for friends, and they did send me those.
 - Bluetooth Spam
 - Sour Apple
 - Wi-Fi Deauther
 - Bad USB
 - 2.4GHz Support
 - MouseJack Attack
+- Python interpreter
+- Version for ESP32 S3 8mb ram 16mb rom (JC3248W535EN);

 ## Timing and Transmission Quality